Getting your Trinity Audio player ready...

 Chapter 7: Game Night Rules Part Two

-The booming, guttural voice of an orthodox chant interrupted my stupor.
+The booming, guttural voice of an orthodox chant interrupted my daydreaming.
 Weird Nikki’s musical time check/countdown to the game start was underway.
 I needed to get back to the table.

-I pushed the book back into its snug spot.
-Then I zipped the backpack and flung it over my shoulder.
+I nudged the book into its snug spot, zipped the backpack, and slung it over my shoulder.

 When I re-entered the room, Weird Nikki slightly lowered the sound.
 I guessed the increased volume was a beacon for me.